Office of Postsecondary Education, Department of Education.

 2. Content and Form of Application Submission: Requirements concerning the content of an application, together with the forms you must submit, are in the application package for this program.

-Page Limit: The application narrative (Part III of the application) is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
-You must limit the application narrative to the equivalent of no more than 25 pages, using the following standards:
+Page Limit: The application narrative is where you, the applicant, address the selection criteria that reviewers use to evaluate your application.
+You must limit the application narrative (Part III) to no more than 30 pages.
+Partial pages will count as a full page toward the page limit.
+For the purpose of determining compliance with the page limit, each page on which there are words will be counted as one full page.
+Applicants must use the following standards:

-- Double space (no more than three lines per vertical inch) all text in the application narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in charts, tables, figures and graphs.
+- Double space (no more than three lines per vertical inch) all text in the project narrative, including titles, headings, footnotes, quotations, references, and captions, as well as all text in figures and graphs.
+Text in charts and tables may be single-spaced.
+You should also include a table of contents in the project narrative, which will not be counted against the page limit.

 3. Submission Dates and Times: